rhlt/tnbc/Model/README.md

 ```

 **NOTE**:
-The feature variants are mapped to the generated **pateient_genes_[variant].csv** files.
+The feature variants are mapped to the generated **patient_genes_[variant].csv** files.
 As noted previously, ensure that the corresponding patient_genes files have been genarated before training or evaluating the model.

 General data helper functions are declared in **DataHelpers.ipynb**.
 This includes but is not limited to: